 Currently, it is not possible for students to obtain a complete record of their VET enrolments and achievements from a single online source.
 This is inconvenient not only for students and employers, but can also make it more difficult for training organisations to assess pre-requisites, credit transfer and Recognition of Prior Learning (RPL).
 Incomplete data about access to and use of the VET sector also inhibits the development of evidence-based VET programs.

 A USI is effectively an account or reference number made up of numbers and letters.
 The USI will allow all of an individual’s training records, entered in the national vocational education and training (VET) data collection, to be linked.

 The USI will make it easier for students to find, collate and authenticate their VET achievements into a single transcript.
 It will also ensure that students’ VET records are not lost.

-The USI is a randomly-generated alpha-numeric code that is available online and at no cost to the student.
-That code will stay with that individual student for life and be recorded with any nationally recognised VET course that is undertaken from when the USI comes into effect.
+The USI will be available online and at no cost to the student.
+This USI will stay with the student for life and be recorded with any nationally recognised VET course that is undertaken from when the USI comes into effect.

 The USI initiative will:

 - Seamlessly link information about a student’s VET achievements, regardless of where they studied